nsanirudh/Natural-Language-Processing-Specialization-Deeplearning.ai/README.md

 ## Usage

-I share the assignment notebooks with my prefilled and from the contributors code structred as in the course Course/Week The assignment notebooks are subject to changes through time.
+I share the assignment notebooks with my pre-filled and from the contributors code structured as in the course Course/Week The assignment notebooks are subject to changes through time.

 ## Connect with your mentors and fellow learners on Slack!